ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 </tr>
 </table>

 In the suggested QuantumDrop layer (3.15), each of the neurons behaves like a molecule and is distributed according to the Maxwell-Boltzmann distribution and fires only when the most probable speed is reached.
 This speed is the velocity associated with the highest point in the Maxwell distribution (3.14).
-Using calculus, brain power and some mathem- atical manipulation, find the most likely value (speed) at which the neuron will fire.
+Using calculus, brain power and some mathematical manipulation, find the most likely value (speed) at which the neuron will fire.
 <table align='center'>
 <tr>
 <td align="center">